RR0/uDb/README.md

       Options:

         -h, --help                                        output usage information
             -V, --version                                     output the version number
             -d, --data [dataFile]                             Specify data file.
 Defaults to ./U.RND -s, --sources [sourcesFile]                       Specify sources file.
 Defaults to ./usources.txt -wm, --worldmap [wmFile]                          Specify world map file.
-Defaults to ./WM.VCE -r, --range <fromIndex>..<toIndex>                Specify first record to output.
+Defaults to ./WM.VCE -r, --range <fromIndex>..<toIndex>                Specify record range to output.
 Defaults to 1..end -r, --records <recordsIndexes>                    Specify a list of indexes of records to output.
             -c, --count <maxCount>                            Specify the maximim number of records to output.
             -f, --format <default|csv|rawcsv> [csvSeparator]  The format of the output -o, --out <outputFile>                            The name of the file to output.
 Will output as CSV if file extension is .csv
             -v, --verbose                                     Displayed detailed processing information.
             --debug                                           Displays debug info.

 If no files are specified, it will look for `usources.txt` as a source file, and `U.RND` as a data file in the current directory.